nitedani/vite-plugin-angular/README.md

 ### Features:

 - Fast live-reload, both in browser([vite](https://vitejs.dev/)) and server code([vavite](https://github.com/cyco130/vavite))
-- Easy SSR(optional) using [vite-plugin-ssr](https://vite-plugin-ssr.com/), [filesystem routing](https://vite-plugin-ssr.com/filesystem-routing), [layout components](https://vite-plugin-ssr.com/layouts)
+- Easy SSR(optional) using [Vike](https://vike.dev/)
-- In development mode, it uses [SWC](https://swc.rs/) and the Angular JIT compiler in the browser to keep it fast.
+- Optionally, in development mode, it uses [SWC](https://swc.rs/) and the Angular JIT compiler in the browser to keep it fast.
-- In build mode, it uses [esbuild](https://esbuild.github.io/) and the Angular AOT compiler to produce small bundles.
+- In build mode, it uses the Angular AOT compiler to produce small bundles.

 ### Examples without SSR: